platformio/platformio-docs/platforms/timsp430.rst

     * - :ref:`framework_arduino`
       - Arduino Wiring-based Framework allows writing cross-platform software to control devices attached to a wide range of Arduino boards to create all kinds of creative coding, interactive objects, spaces or physical experiences.

-    * - :ref:`framework_energia`
-      - Energia Wiring-based framework enables pretty much anyone to start easily creating microcontroller-based projects and applications.
-Its easy-to-use libraries and functions provide developers of all experience levels to start blinking LEDs, buzzing buzzers and sensing sensors more quickly than ever before.

 Boards
 ------